mezod/chroma.js/docs/src/index.md

 ### scale.classes
 #### (numOrArray)

 If you want the scale function to return a distinct set of colors instead of a continuous gradient, you can use `scale.classes`.
-If you pass a number the scale will broken into equi-distant classes:
+If you pass a number the scale will be broken into equi-distant classes:

 ```js
 // continuous